ajid77/ActivityGhosts/README.md

 # ActivityGhosts

-Basic activity ghosts mod for [GTBikeV](https://www.gtbikev.com/)
+This is a forked version of "activity ghosts" mod for [GTBikeV](https://www.gtbikev.com/)

 Fork from the code made by https://github.com/oldnapalm/ActivityGhosts

-The only Diffrent is I include Lady and Male for Ghost from previous activity
+The only Diffrent is I include Lady and Male for Ghosts from previous activity

 ## Installation
 - Put `ActivityGhosts.dll` and `ActivityGhosts.ini` in the `Scripts` folder